Updated August 2026 · Verified against Government of Saskatchewan guidelines

 When do I get paid after applying?

-What's the #1 reason applications get rejected?
+What's the most common reason applications get rejected?

 Can I stack this with federal tax credits?